Getting started

 cargo.
 Most of the time, just run cargo build

-to build a program (in
+to build a program.
+There

-cargo check
+is also cargo check

-, to run a built
+to run a built program; and cargo test

-with the build system like CMake.
+system like CMake.

 Like other languages that are normally compiled, Rust crates are thus split